bradleyeckert/hermes/docs/mole.md

 The IV is sent encrypted using a one-time-use random IV, which is in plaintext.
 Each communication session starts with a different IV so that the keystream never repeats.
 The hash key is changed after each message as extra protection against replay attacks.

-After the pairing handshake is finished, `hermesAvail(&Alice)` returns 0 if synchronization has been lost due to data corruption.
-The connection will have to be re-paired with `hermesPair(&Alice)`.
+After the pairing handshake is finished, `moleAvail(&Alice)` returns 0 if synchronization has been lost due to data corruption.
+The connection will have to be re-paired with `molePair(&Alice)`.

 Pairing initializes the keystream.
 Messages use 16-byte chunks of that keystream.
 As long as a different IV is used for each pairing sequence, the keystream does not repeat.

 ## Key management

 The only plaintext sent over the port, besides message tags, is boilerplate information that should be used to supply a UUID.
-A key vault would use the UUID to look up the key. `hermesBoiler(&Alice)` triggers a boilerplate response from Bob.
+A key vault would use the UUID to look up the key. `moleBoiler(&Alice)` triggers a boilerplate response from Bob.
 The response is sent to a handler function that will use it to look up the keys.

 A host PC connected to a target MCU through a UART would keep track of keys for different targets.
 Depending on security requirements, the host PC can keep those keys on the cloud or in a file in encrypted format.

-`hermes` supports key rotation through `uint8_t* ctx->hermes_WrKeyFn(uint8_t* keyset)`.
+`mole` supports key rotation through `uint8_t* ctx->mole_WrKeyFn(uint8_t* keyset)`.
 This specialized function is platform-specific since it writes to Flash.
-Specifics are outside the scope of `hermes`, but keys are expected to be signed with a 16-byte HMAC.
+Specifics are outside the scope of `mole`, but keys are expected to be signed with a 16-byte HMAC.
 The key set is 64 bytes total: 32 bytes for the encryption key, 16 bytes for the HMAC key, and 16 bytes for the key-set HMAC.
 The key-set is signed by the HMAC key and a master key `HERMES_KEY_HASH_KEY`.
 Such HMAC checking is not necessary.
 If an attacker could program a new key, it would only brick the port.

-The `int hermesReKey(port_ctx *ctx, const uint8_t *key)` function sends a message with new 64-byte key set, encrypted with the existing key set.
+The `int moleReKey(port_ctx *ctx, const uint8_t *key)` function sends a message with new 64-byte key set, encrypted with the existing key set.
 Its HMAC is checked before the key set is programmed.

 The programming function could program multiple copies of the key set in case one is corrupted.
-If `hermesAddPort` reports a bad key, there is at least a backup.
+If `moleAddPort` reports a bad key, there is at least a backup.

 ## Boilerplate messages

 Boilerplate messages are plaintext, so they do not get a hash.
 The allowed length of a boilerplate is up to the minimum receive buffer size.
 Boilerplate responses longer than that are truncated, so the receiver will wait for an end-of-message token.

 The boilerplate contains a UUID.
 For example, the CH32V20x and CH32V30x MCUs contain a 96-bit ESIG.
 To use the ESIG in the boilerplate, `memcpy` would move 12 bytes from address `0x1FFFF7E8` to a RAM buffer used by the boilerplate.
 Other boilerplate items include the AEAD protocol used (0 means XChaCha20-SipHash) and HMAC length (8 or 16 bytes).
-The default data structure for `hermes` is:
+The default data structure for `mole` is:

 - Length of the boilerplate in bytes, should be less than 65.
 Default is 18.
 - 3-byte "nyb" string (nyb = None of your business)